seetadev/Security22X/interop-payments/polywrap-axelar-cross-pay/README.md

 - Cross chain lending platform: We can supply collateral and borrow tokens from a satellite chain to a fork of Ethereum's mainnet using existing Compound Protocol.
 - Cross chain dapp development: We are extending the starter kit to develop cross chain dapps using Polywrap, Axelar.

-We are extending the example for Avalanche and Polygon using Axelar: https://github.com/ConsiderItDone/axelar-demo-app
+We are extending the example for Avalanche and Polygon cross chain communication using Axelar with Polywrap: https://github.com/ConsiderItDone/axelar-demo-app

 ### How to run
 `yarn && yarn start`